-- Compound tincture of benzoin, which is most commonly applied to the skin before a bandage to help it adhere longer.
-It can also be used to protect your skin from an allergy to the adhering agent itself.
-You can pick up a box of fifty benzoin swab sticks, which are handy to have in stock for your kit.
+- Compound tincture of benzoin, which is most commonly applied to the skin before a bandage, ankle wrap or moleskin donut to help it adhere longer.
+It is also used to protect your skin from an allergy to the adhering agent itself.

 - Butterfly bandages for wound closure; you can purchase a box of 100 for under $6.